3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_Reference_Manual.md

 ### Overview

-E310 is designed for customers who love SDR at the same time, and supports 70 MHz to 6 GHz signal transmission, which can be used for commercial use without any USB connection.
-When used externally, it is also possible to proceed with the actual operation of the machine.
-More than 100 original items support Japanese learning courses, and more customers can contact you for further development.
+The E310 is a software-defined radio (SDR) designed for makers and SDR enthusiasts while also meeting professional application requirements.
+It supports wideband RF signal transmission and reception across 70 MHz to 6 GHz, functioning either as a USB peripheral or operating offline through programming.
+Backed by extensive open-source projects and learning resources, it empowers users to explore diverse applications.

 ![e310](./ANTSDR_E310_Reference_Manual.assets/e310.jpg)